Collected by abigail simmons

-On the eastern edge of Serengeti National Park, Namiri Plains opened in July 2014 as the first permanent camp set up within the Soit Le Motonyi reserve, closed to tourism for two decades, to allow the cheetah population to recover.
-45 minutes...
+On the eastern edge of Serengeti National Park, Namiri Plains opened in July 2014 as the first permanent in the Soit Le Motonyi reserve.
+The reserve was closed to tourism for two decades to allow the cheetah population to recover.
+Forty-five...

-Spain’s Meliá hotel chain took over management of this 40-acre, all-inclusive beach resort from Kempinski in 2011.
-Airy, two-story blocks have rooms with huge baths and beach or garden views, and villas come with their own pools....
+The Spanish Meliá hotel chain took over management of this 40-acre, all-inclusive beach resort in Zanzibar from Kempinski in 2011.
+Airy, two-story blocks have rooms with huge baths and beach or garden views, and villas come with their...

 Ngorongoro Conservation Area, Tanzania

-It’s a toss-up between what's more breathtaking here along the rim of Ngorongoro Crater: the sunrise views of one of the world’s deepest and largest volcanic caldera, haven for more than 25,000 wild animals (including the endangered...
+AndBeyond's Ngorongoro Crater Lodge is gorgeous from every angle.
+Outside, along the rim of Ngorongoro Crater, there are sunrise views of one of the world’s deepest and largest volcanic caldera, which is also a haven for more than 25,000...